malloydata/malloy/docs/_src/language/query.md

 query: -> flights_by_carrier -> { project: carrier; limit: 2 }
 ```

-When a query is defined as part of an explore or nested inside
+When a query is defined as part of a source or nested inside
 another query stage, the source is implicit.

 ```malloy